A Beginner’s Guide to Smudging Sage

 - Cedar is also used to purify and restore.
 And when bundled with tobacco, it crackles—”calling the attention of the spirits to the offering that is being made,” according to the DSIA.

-Together, these plants comprise the four “sacred medicines” recognized by many indigenous tribes.
+Together, these plants make up the four “sacred medicines” recognized by many indigenous tribes.
 But they’re not always the only ingredients in modern-day smudging bundles.

 MORE: The Beginner’s Guide to Reading Tarot Cards